lucasalcs/dataset_df/README.md

     - Pre-trained AASIST and AASIST-L models.
     - A Jupyter Lab interface for running the notebook.

+- **SLSforASVspoof Model**:
+  - **Inference Notebook**:
+    `SLSforASVspoof/notebooks/SLS-inference.ipynb` provides capabilities for the SLS model:
+    - Processing audio files using Supervised Label Smoothing approach.
+    - Running inference with the pre-trained model for deepfake detection.
+    - Visualizing detection scores with threshold annotations.

+  - **Docker Container**:
+    `SLSforASVspoof/Dockerfile` builds an environment with:
+    - A PyTorch 1.12.1 runtime image with CUDA 11.3 support.
+    - All required dependencies for the SLS model.
+    - Pre-trained model weights from the ASVspoof 2021-DF challenge.
+    - A Jupyter Lab interface for running the notebook.

 - **Python Requirements**:
   Each model folder contains its own `requirements.txt` file listing the essential dependencies.